kle1999/Calendar-Survey/readme.txt

-This work is provided for free distribution by Kevin Le, Patrick McNamara, Sandra Yu Rueger, PHD, Constantine J.Trela, B.A, Michael Palmeri, B.S, and Andrea C. King Ph.D

-Center for Research Informatics, The University of Chicago, Chicago, Illinois Department of Psychiatry and Behavioral Neuroscience, Pritzker School of Medicine, The University of Chicago, Chicago, Illinois; Department of Psychology, Wheaton College, Wheaton, Illinois
+This work is provided for free distribution by Kevin Le, Center for Research Informatics, The University of Chicago, Chicago, Illinois

-Please see Copyright and License below for more details

 About:
 ======